 "When we painted a rose," Hamouda continues, "it was supposed to have the smell of the orient.
 There is something ritual about oriental art.
 The lines and colors are clear and all parts are equal in our compositions.
 There are reasons for the purity of colrs and the definite lines in oriental art.
 In contrast to the cloudy weather in Europe, reflected in the mixed colors and blurry lines by its painters, the sunlight in the East is strong.
 The outlines and colors are perfectly clear.
 You can see for miles in the desert.
 Gaugin's work changed dramatically after he left Paris for the South Seas."

-From their appartment, Zenab Abd El-Hamid and Ezzedin Hamouda look out on Rock Creek Park.
-This view inspired Zenab's [Mrs. Hamouda] first reductive work of art in Washington.
+From their appartment, Zeinab Abd El-Hamid and Ezzedin Hamouda look out on Rock Creek Park.
+This view inspired Zeinab's [Mrs. Hamouda] first reductive work of art in Washington.

 The couple is baffled by the confusion of values in the United States.
 They admire the simple harmony in Mark Rothko's work and the complexity of Max Ernst's canavasses.
 But they wonder about art dealers, the flagrant commercialism, and the great number of overrated "fashionable" painters who have not introduced anything original.